Bill Shoemaker: Jockey career

 Two of Shoemaker's most noted rides were in the Kentucky Derby.
-He lost the 1957 Kentucky Derby aboard Gallant Man, when he stood up in the stirrups too soon, having misjudged the finish line, where Gallant Man finished second to Iron Liege, ridden by Bill Hartack.
+He lost the 1957 Kentucky Derby aboard Gallant Man, when he stood up in the stirrups too soon, having misjudged the finish line.
+This caused Gallant Man to briefly lose his stride and slowed his rush for the wire, and he finished second to Iron Liege, ridden by Bill Hartack.
 At the 1986 Kentucky Derby, Shoemaker became the oldest jockey ever to win the race (at age 54) aboard the 18-1 outsider Ferdinand.
 The following year, he rode Ferdinand to a victory over Alysheba in the Breeders' Cup Classic; Ferdinand later captured Horse of the Year honors.

 Shoemaker rode the popular California horse Silky Sullivan, about which he is quoted as saying: "You just had to let him run his race ... and if he decided to win it, you'd better hold on because you'd be moving faster than a train."

 When Shoemaker earned his 6,033rd victory in September 1970, he broke jockey Johnny Longden's record.
 In 1999, Shoemaker's own record of 8,833 career victories was broken by Panamanian-born Laffit Pincay Jr.; in 2006 Russell Baze tied Pincay's record.

 Win number 8,833, Shoemaker's last, came at Gulfstream Park in Hallandale, Florida, on January 20, 1990, aboard Beau Genius.
 Two weeks later, on February 3, Shoemaker rode his last race on Patchy Groundfog, at Santa Anita Park in Arcadia, California.
 He finished fourth, in front of a record crowd, to Eddie Delahoussaye, on Exemplary Leader.
 All told, Bill Shoemaker rode in a record 40,350 races.
 In 1990, he was voted the Mike Venezia Memorial Award for "extraordinary sportsmanship and citizenship".